 To know for sure what the problem is, consider a few things.

 When the battery is discharged uninterruptedly or the electrolyte level is below the upper limit of the plates, fine lead sulfate crystals form in the pores on the surfaces of the positive and negative plates.
-This process by which hard lead sulphate is deposited is called lead sulphate.
+This process by which hard lead sulfate is deposited is called lead sulfate.
 It happens in 85% of cases of acid leakage batteries.
 In this case, the positive plates become light brown and the negative ones will be matte, whitish.